-Drawing from a range of languages and applications, you will write the code which directs the actual player experience, from user interfaces to the mechanics behind game design.
-As a Game Programmer, you will find jobs designing and writing code across various gaming platforms like PlayStation, PC and mobile apps.
+Drawing from a range of languages and applications, you will write the code that directs the actual player experience, from user interfaces to the mechanics behind game design.
+As a Game Programmer, you will find jobs designing and writing code across various gaming platforms including PlayStation, PC and mobile apps.

 What does a Game Programmer do?